NathanGiesbrecht/docs-1/src/content/1.7/modules/creation/_index.md

 This is a PrestaShop-specific object, built to help developers manage their module settings.
-It stores these settings in PrestaShop's database without require to use SQL queries.
+It stores these settings in PrestaShop's database without requiring the developer to use SQL queries.
 Specifically, this object handles data from the `ps_configuration` database table.

 ### The main methods